AFF #3 Perth

 Sabre:

-Men: Michael Harcourt, Simon Leitch, Sutherlan Scudds, Anthony Snelling, James Walsh
+Michael Harcourt, Simon Leitch, Sutherlan Scudds, Anthony Snelling, James Walsh

 Women: Sam Auty, Jess Brooks, Alex Carroll, Cheryl Chan, Leila Min Yi Du